 ~ A rich mix of concrete should always be used so that the possible loss of cement underwater is compensated.

 ~ It should be borne in mind that concrete thus laid underwater should never be compacted or consolidated.

-The advantages of this method are that, in several cases, no framework is necessary and comparatively lean mixer may be used provided sufficient plasticity in retained.
+The advantages of this method are that, in several cases, no framework is necessary, and a comparatively lean mixer may be used provided sufficient plasticity is retained.